A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Jerk in the OVM and Hybrid OVD Model

 \section{Jerk in the OVM and Hybrid OVD Model}

 We compute the \emph{jerk}, defined as the time derivative of acceleration,

 for both the classical OVM and the Hybrid OVD model.
-To keep the analysis transparent, we fix the desired velocity at a constant value $V$, which allows us to highlight the internal structure of each model.
+For clarity, we fix the desired velocity at a constant value $V$, allowing the internal structure of each model to be compared directly.

 \paragraph{Classical OVM}